Twin Falls Social Security Disability Lawyers

-If you are thinking about applying for disability, if you are in the midst of applying for benefits, or if you have recently had an SSDI benefit application denied, we can help.
-We are a team of lawyers who have more than 65 years of collective experience representing individuals and families in the Twin Falls area.
+If you are thinking about applying for disability, if you are in the midst of applying for benefits, or if you have recently had an SSDI benefits application denied, we can help.
+We are a team of Twin Falls social security disability lawyers who have more than 65 years of collective experience representing individuals and families in the Twin Falls area.
 Our Social Security disability practice is handled by Brad Parkinson who is “of counsel” with our firm.
 Brad Parkinson, an attorney with more than 20 years’ experience handling disability claims, and each member of our firm is dedicated to ensuring that our clients receive the benefits they deserve.

 Why Is it So Difficult to Obtain Social Security Disability?

 Whether you have just begun researching the disability program or you have already been denied benefits, you are not alone in asking this question.
 Obtaining a disability is not easy, and most people face struggles at each stage of the application process.
 But with our decades of experience, we take the stress and uncertainty out of the equation for our clients.
 When you hire us to handle your application, we will deal with the Social Security Administration (SSA) every step of the way, and we will help you avoid the mistakes that often lead to unnecessary delays and denials.

 Our Services for Disabled Individuals and Families in Twin Falls, Idaho

 What do you need to know in order to successfully apply for a Social Security disability?
 As it turns out, quite a lot.
 Contact us today for a free consultation about how we can assist you with:

 - Filing for disability insurance (SSDI) benefits